Hostile Advances

 Hostile Advances: The Kerry Ellison Story is a 1996 American made-for-television drama film based on Ellison v.
 Brady, a landmark sexual harassment case.
 This lawsuit set the precedent for the "reasonable woman" standard in sexual harassment law which allows for cases to be analyzed from the perspective of the complainant and not the defendant.

 Starring Rena Sofer as Kerry Ellison, the film told the story from the perspective of Ellison.
 It was first broadcast on Lifetime Television on May 27, 1996.
-The movie is directed by Allan Kroeker and ritten by Layce Gardner.
+Although set in the US, it was filmed in Toronto, Canada, and features a largely Canadian supporting cast and production crew.
+The movie is directed by Canadian Allan Kroeker and written by Layce Gardner.

 Plot

 Kerry Ellison (Rena Sofer) is a senior accountant at the Internal Revenue Service.
 All goes well, until Jack Gilcrest (Victor Garber) develops an interest in her.
 He starts stalking her—following her, and writing her sexually tense notes.
 Kerry makes it clear multiple times that she is not interested in him.
 Even when Kerry is transferred to another division, Jack's stalking does not diminish.
 He returns and threatens Kerry so much, she begins to get anxiety attacks.
 Kerry's bosses dismiss Jack's obsession as harmless, and her labor union refuses to deal with the problem.

 Kerry files a sexual harassment suit against her employers, who subsequently put her through hell.